Signaling Games for Log-Concave Distributions: Number of Bins and Properties of Equilibria: Nash Equilibria for Sources with Special Log-Concave Distributions: Exponential, Gaussian and Uniform Cases

-Since the Gaussian pdf is log-concave with unbounded two-sided support, we state the following result as a corollary of Theorem~\ref{thm:LogConcaveTwoSidedExistence} and Theorem~\ref{thm:LogConcaveCost}. \begin{cor} When the source has a Gaussian distribution as $M\sim\mathcal{N}(\mu,\sigma^2)$, there always exists a unique equilibrium with any finite number of bins $N$ regardless of the value of $b$.
-Moreover, an equilibrium with more bins is more informative, i.e., induces lower cost for both of the players. \end{cor}
+Since the Gaussian pdf is log-concave with two-sided unbounded support, we state the following result as a corollary of Theorem~\ref{thm:LogConcaveTwoSidedExistence}, Corollary~\ref{cor:infManyLogConcaveTwoSided} and Theorem~\ref{thm:LogConcaveCost}. \begin{corollary} When the source has a Gaussian distribution as $M\sim\mathcal{N}(\mu,\sigma^2)$, for any $N\geq 1$, there always exists a unique equilibrium with $N$ bins regardless of the value of $b$.
+In addition, there always exist equilibria with infinitely many bins.
+Moreover, the expected costs of the encoder and the decoder in equilibrium decrease when more bins are used. \end{corollary}

-Since the pdf of a Gaussian r.v. is symmetrical about its mean $\mu$, and monotonically decreasing in the interval $[\mu,\infty)$, the following can be obtained based on a similar reasoning to that in Proposition~\ref{prop:expProp1}: \begin{prop} Suppose there is an equilibrium with $N$ bins for a Gaussian source $M\sim\mathcal{N}(\mu,\sigma^2)$.
-Then, \begin{enumerate} \item[(i)] if $b<0$, the bin-lengths in the interval $[\mu,\infty)$ are monotonically increasing and the number of bins in this interval is upper bounded by $\sigma\over2|b|$, \item[(ii)] if $b>0$, the bin-lengths in the interval $(-\infty,\mu]$ are monotonically decreasing and the number of bins in this interval is upper bounded by $\sigma\over2b$. \end{enumerate} \end{prop} \begin{proof} See Section~\ref{ProofGaussMonotonicity}. \end{proof}
+Since the pdf of a Gaussian random variable is symmetrical about its mean $\mu$, and monotonically decreasing in the interval $[\mu,\infty)$, the following can be obtained in a similar manner to Proposition~\ref{prop:twoSidedMonotonicity}:

+\begin{proposition} Consider the unique equilibrium with $N$ bins for a Gaussian source $M\sim\mathcal{N}(\mu,\sigma^2)$.
+Then, \begin{enumerate}[(i)] \item if $b<0$, the bin-lengths in the interval $[\mu,\infty)$ are monotonically increasing and the number of bins in this interval is upper bounded by $\sigma\over2|b|$, \item if $b>0$, the bin-lengths in the interval $(-\infty,\mu]$ are monotonically decreasing and the number of bins in this interval is upper bounded by $\sigma\over2b$. \end{enumerate} \end{proposition} \begin{proof} See Section~\ref{ProofGaussMonotonicity}. \end{proof}

-We know that that there always exists an equilibrium with any finite number of bins independent of $b$.
-In fact, we may ask whether there always exists an equilibrium with infinitely many bins.
-The following theorem answers this question: \begin{thm} For the Gaussian source $M\sim\mathcal{N}(\mu,\sigma^2)$, there exist equilibria with infinitely many bins. \end{thm} \begin{proof} See Section~\ref{ProofGaussInfinity}. \end{proof}
+As Corollary~\ref{cor:gauss} states, there exist equilibria with infinitely many bins when the source is Gaussian.
+The following states a property related to the bin-lengths for such equilibria.